input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Proofs

-The properties and proofs that we can state with the formal specification are in [Properties.lagda.md](../../src/Peras/SmallStep/Properties.lagda.md)
+The properties and proofs that we can state based upon the formal specification are in [Properties.lagda.md](../../src/Peras/SmallStep/Properties.lagda.md).

 A first property is `knowledge-propagation`, a lemma that state that knowledge about blocks is propagated between honest parties in the system.
 In detail the lemma expresses that for two honest parties the blocks in the blocktree of the first party will be a subset of the blocks of the second party after any number of state transitions into a state where all the messages have been delivered.
 Or in Agda:

 ```agda